datactor/Blockchain/README.md

    The sender's public key is used to encrypt the transaction, and the private key is used to decrypt it.
    This ensures that the transaction is initiated by the owner of the wallet and not by an impersonator.

-#### Additional problems and their solutions

-1. Scalability: The increasing number of transactions on the blockchain can lead to scalability issues such as slow transaction processing times and high fees.
+4. Scalability: The increasing number of transactions on the blockchain can lead to scalability issues such as slow transaction processing times and high fees.
 Solutions to this problem include off-chain transactions, sharding, and lightning networks.

-2. Centralization: As mining becomes more difficult, the number of miners participating in the network decreases, leading to centralization of the network.
+5. Centralization: As mining becomes more difficult, the number of miners participating in the network decreases, leading to centralization of the network.
 Solutions to this problem include using consensus algorithms that are less energy-intensive, such as Proof of Stake, and encouraging more miners to participate in the network.

-3. Interoperability: Different blockchains use different protocols, making it difficult for them to interact with each other.
+6. Interoperability: Different blockchains use different protocols, making it difficult for them to interact with each other.
 Solutions to this problem include cross-chain bridges and atomic swaps, which allow for the exchange of assets between different blockchains.

-4. Privacy: Blockchains are designed to be transparent, but this transparency can put users' privacy at risk.
+7. Privacy: Blockchains are designed to be transparent, but this transparency can put users' privacy at risk.
    Solutions to this problem include using privacy-enhancing technologies like zero-knowledge proofs and ring signatures, which allow users to conduct transactions while maintaining their anonymity.

-5. Security: Blockchains can be vulnerable to attacks, such as 51% attacks, where a group of miners control more than half of the network's computational power and can manipulate the blockchain.
+8. Security: Blockchains can be vulnerable to attacks, such as 51% attacks, where a group of miners control more than half of the network's computational power and can manipulate the blockchain.
    Solutions to this problem include using consensus algorithms that are less vulnerable to 51% attacks, such as Proof of Stake, and implementing better security measures to protect the network.